 Your current billing method will not change.
 You will continue to receive one monthly bill from Ameren, your local utility.
 You will notice the line item under the supply portion will list Energy Harbor LLC along with this negotiated rate on your bill following successful enrollment in the program.

-In East Peoria’s aggregation program residents are not required to sign a contract at all, and will not be called or visited by a salesperson.
+In East Peoria’s aggregation program residents are not required to sign a contract and will not be called or visited by a salesperson.

 Residents can be confused by the actions of marketers, who typically present savings compared to the Ameren Illinois rates.
-The City’s program is protected from market volatility, and the price is guaranteed for three years.
+The City’s program is protected from market volatility, and the price is guaranteed for 29 months.
 Further, the City program’s rates do not have variable, hidden or “pass through” charges.

 Electric marketers approaching residents are not part of East Peoria’s aggregation program.
 Residents should be certain to review all contract terms, ask about additional charges and not feel pressured to take action right away.
-If approached by a door-to-door salesperson, residents should ask to see their City of East Peoria solicitors certificate.
+Please do not provide any sensitive information such as your current Ameren Illinois account number.
+If approached by a door-to-door salesperson, residents should ask to see their City of East Peoria solicitors’ certificate.

-Those who are new residential electric customers or uncertain if they are enrolled in the community aggregation program should contact East Peoria’s supplier, Homefield Energy, at 866-694-1262 or via email.
+Those who are new residential electric customers or uncertain if they are enrolled in the community aggregation program should contact East Peoria’s supplier:

-As of January 2018, the municipal energy aggregation program has saved East Peoria residents and small business owners $2.5 million.
-The program ensures that electricity is supplied by Homefield Energy, and a guaranteed low rate is locked in through December 2020.
+As of January 2022, the municipal electrical aggregation program has saved East Peoria residents and small business owners $6.5 million.
+The program ensures that electricity is supplied by Energy Harbor LLC, and a guaranteed low rate is locked in through December 2025.

 Ameren Illinois’ default rates for residential and small commercial customers already reflect the volatility in market prices.
-Ameren’s current residential supply cost is 6.77 cents per kilowatt-hour.
-The rate for small businesses is approximately 7.3 cents.
-Future Ameren electric supply rates are unknown.
+Ameren’s current residential supply cost is 12.4 cents per kilowatt-hour.
+The rate for small businesses is approximately 14.0 cents per kilowatt-hour.